amsam0/libimobiledevice-quickinstall/README.md

 Next, it will extract the downloaded zips.

 Finally, it will go through the `bin`, `lib`, `share` and `include` folders in `libimobiledevice-quickinstall-tmp/usr/local`.
-It will attempt to run `ldid` on each file and then copy everything to
+If you are on mac, it will attempt to run `ldid` on each file.
+It will then copy everything to `/usr/local/`.
-`/usr/local/`.
 It will also make every file an executable.